-To be eligible for graduation, Bachelor of Health and Physical Education students must achieve a minimum final grade of C in each core course and major course.
+To be eligible for graduation, Bachelor of Health and Physical Education students must achieve a minimum final grade of C in each major course with a prefix of HPED, PHYL and SRMG.
 Students must satisfactorily complete all of the Mount Royal General Graduation Requirements as published in this Calendar as well as all the Major specific graduation requirements.

 Students must follow the graduation application procedure outlined in the current Academic Calendar.
 Applications must be submitted by the date published in the Calendar.
-All BHPE students must successfully complete at least two practicum related courses in order to graduate (see major-specific curriculum for additional information).
+All BHPE students must successfully complete at least two practicum-related courses in order to graduate (see major-specific curriculum for additional information).